SUMMARY

 – Reduction in undesired outcomes

-FACTS-based coaching encourages intervention to challenge mediocrity safety by holding individuals accountable for the overall site safety and implementing timely actionable items.
-As the coach, interventions must be captured and incorporated into the system for overall improvement.
+Based coaching encourages intervention to challenge mediocrity and safety by holding individuals accountable for the overall site safety and implementing timely, actionable items.
+As the coach, interventions must be documented and incorporated into the system to support overall improvement.

 - Challenging Coaching: Going Beyond Traditional Coaching by John Blakey, Ian Day